christiancho/interlude/README.md

 [Interlude live](http://www.interludemusic.com "Live link")

 Interlude is a full-stack web application inspired by the web app version of Spotify.
-The back end is Ruby on Rails using a PostgreSQL database while the front end uses React.js with a Redux framework.
+The back end is Ruby on Rails using a PostgreSQL database while the front end is based on React.js and Redux.

 ## Features & Implementation